 There are restrictions on the length of vehicles on many of the National Tourist Roads and on other roads in Norway.
 This also applies to many of the roads and road trips described on this website.

 IMPORTANT!
 Many of the hikes described on this website are not suitable for children.
 The weather can change dramatically in the Norwegian mountains.
 This is why you should follow the Norwegian Mountain Code when hiking in Norway.
-It can change from summer and sunny weather to winter and frost in minutes!
+It can change from summer and sunny weather to winter and frost in minutes, also in summer!
 Always bring good clothes and hiking shoes.
 And have enough food and water in your rucksack.
-Due to the often challenging and long hikes in rapidly changing weather, we always recommend you to join a Guided Tour.
+Due to the often challenging and long hikes in rapidly changing weather, we recommend you to join a Guided Tour when hiking in Norway.

 Note!
 Most of the hikes described on this website are intended for experienced hikers that know the area.
 It is recommended to use a map and compass on the hikes since many of the hikes go in areas where there are no trails or poorly visible trails.
 It also often happens that these mountain areas is shrouded in fog.

 Season and weather: July to August for most of the hikes, depending on temperature and snow.
 Seasons mentioned on this website are approximately dates.
 It is recommended to avoid hiking if there are ice and snow in the terrain and on the trails.
-Some of the hikes mentioned on this website take place in landslide-prone areas, always make your own evaluation of this danger before and during the hikes.
+Hikes mentioned in this website have different seasons.
+See links to the various hikes to read more about the hikes and season.
+Some of the hikes mentioned on this website take place in landslide and avalanche-prone areas, always make your own evaluation of this danger before and during the hikes.
 Always check the weather before you go hiking.
 For safety reasons it is recommended to avoid hiking in Thunderstorms and in fog and bad weather!

 It is highly recommended to use guide when kayaking the fjords and lakes in Norway.
 For safety reasons it is recommended to not paddle kayak alone!
 You should be an experienced kayaker and have taken the course that makes you certified to hold a “wet card” in addition to Basic Course Kayaking, Self Rescue Course and Comrade Rescue Course to participate in many of guided kayak-tours in the fjords and lakes in Norway.
 Most of the kayak guiding companies who provides guided kayak-tours requires that you are certified with all or only some of these courses before you can join their guided tours, some guided tours may be exempt from this.
 Kayaks are provided by the guiding companies, and there may be different course requirements for using double or single kayaks on the guided tours.
 Some of the kayak companies offer these courses.
 Check with the respective Kayak Guiding Companies for more information about what courses and what knowledge is required to join the different guided tours.